 Criteria/conditions for recognition:

-The statutory requirements for being entitled to authorisation are stipulated in the Regulations on the handling of explosive substances.
+The statutory requirements for practicing your profession are stipulated in the Regulations on the handling of explosive substances.

 Are prior checks required?